tstillwell/neows-wrapper/README.md

 ## NEO Objects ##

 Each function returns either a NEO object or a list of NEO objects.
+These objects represent a Near Earth Object retrieved from the API.

 ### Get an API key ###